42KM Course Map & Description

 In the same way that the course passes through a range of landscapes, the terrain under foot also has plenty of variety with anything from hard pack dirt through to soft sand passing under your feet.

-Being a coastal race, sand is an overriding trail feature – but in comparison to the 80km Ultra, the 42km course does not include any long sections on super soft sandy beaches.
+Being a coastal race, sand is an overriding trail feature – but in comparison to the 80km Ultra, the 42km course does not include any long sections on soft sandy beaches.
 Most of the sand is along sections of the Cape to Cape walking track which includes rocky, firm and other mixed terrain, all making for an interesting and engaging run.